Tanzeb9277/task-tracker-visualization/README.md

 ## About the Developer

-This project was developed by **John Smith** to demonstrate the power of task visualization in improving efficiency and decision-making.
+This project was developed by Tanzeb Choudhury to demonstrate the power of task visualization in improving efficiency and decision-making.
 The tool highlights advanced integration of Google technologies and web development skills.

 ## License